Carole Baskin plans to sell Big Cat Rescue, send animals to Arkansas

 TAMPA, Fla.
 (WFLA) — It’s the end of an era on Easy Street in Tampa.

-Carole Baskin’s Big Cat Rescue sanctuary has merged with a wildlife refuge based in Arkansas.
-The rescue is preparing to transport most of its cats to “The Natural State,” and they will sell the property once there are no cats left, Baskin’s husband, Howard, said in a press release Monday.
+Carole Baskin’s Big Cat Rescue will transport most of its cats to a wildlife refuge based in Arkansas, and Baskin and her husband, Howard, will sell the property once there are no cats left, Howard Baskin said in a press release Monday.

 He noted that the cub petting industry has gradually declined over the past 11 years thanks in part to the rescue’s efforts in lobbying for the federal Big Cat Public Safety Act (BCPSA), which prohibits the private possession of big cats and restricts direct contact between them and the public.